onewelcome/identity-cloud-documentation/docs/products/mobile-identity.md

-# Mobile Identity & Access
+# Mobile Identity

-The Mobile Identity & Access solution provides you with all the required features to secure your mobile apps.
+The Mobile Identity solution provides you with all the required features to secure your mobile apps.
 It has a server component and mobile SDKs for
 Android and iOS.
 The mobile SDKs are responsible for making secure requests towards the server components.

 ## Android